-For shareholders who own Alcan common shares in registered form on the distribution record date, their Novelis common share certificates will be mailed as soon as practicable after the effective date of the separation.
-For shareholders who own Alcan common shares through a broker or other nominee, their Novelis common shares will be credited to their accounts by the broker or other nominee.
+Novelis common share certificates are being mailed to shareholders who held Alcan common shares in registered form on January 11, 2005.
+For shareholders who owned Alcan common shares through a broker or other nominee, their Novelis common shares will be credited to their accounts by the broker or other nominee.

-No fractional shares will be issued, and Alcan shareholders will receive cash equal to the fair market value of any fractional shares to which they otherwise would have been entitled.
-Alcan intends to engage an independent agent to aggregate and sell the aggregated fractional shares that would otherwise be issued to registered holders and those created upon allocation of interests in the global Novelis common share certificates issued to The Depository Trust Company's, or DTC, nominee, as registered holder of Alcan common shares, to beneficial owners within DTC's custody and clearance facilities.
+No fractional shares are being issued, and Alcan shareholders will receive cash equal to the fair market value of any fractional shares to which they otherwise would have been entitled.
+Alcan has engaged an independent agent to aggregate and sell the aggregated fractional shares that would otherwise be issued to registered holders and those created upon allocation of interests in the global Novelis common share certificates issued to The Depository Trust Company's, or DTC, nominee, as registered holder of Alcan common shares, to beneficial owners within DTC's custody and clearance facilities.
 These sales will be initiated upon instructions from DTC as to the number of fractional Novelis common share interests so created.
 We expect that all such sales will be done on the open market over the facilities of the Toronto Stock Exchange and/or the New York Stock Exchange by appropriately registered broker-dealers.